 In case you’re wondering about the soup, it contained unspecified amounts of onion, carrot, celery, fennel, cauliflower and cabbage, as well as a tin of tomatoes and a glug of stock.
 I didn’t even bother to blend it.
 Yum.

-Delicious cheese and herb scones and an organised fridge – get in!
+Delicious herb and cheese scones AND an organised fridge – get in!

 Take the stress out of meal planning!
 Get deliciously easy, family-friendly recipes like this one delivered straight to your inbox.
 Click here to sign up.
 (I’ll never pass on your email address to anyone.)